HETIC-MT-P2021/chen-discord-bot/README.md

-# chen-discord-bot
+# Chen Discord-bot

-A Go Discord bot for PokéAPI
+>A Go Discord bot for PokéAPI